andreaczhang/andreaczhang/content/home/about.md

 I am a PhD candidate at the Department of Biostatistics, University of Oslo, Norway.
 My current work is focused on Electronic Health Records.
 To be more specific, I want to carry out variable selection task on medical time series and make interpretable predictions.

-A package to carry out this task is under development.

-In my free time I like cooking.
+In my free time I like cooking, and my favorites are Sichuan Foods.